-The university supervisor serves as a liaison between West Chester University and the cooperating teacher participating in the student teaching program.
+The university supervisor serves as a liaison between West Chester University and the mentor teacher participating in the student teaching program.
 The supervisor's responsibilities include:

-Information and orientation Evaluations Explaining the goals, philosophy, and organization of the teacher-preparation program Conferring about the experiences and responsibilities the teacher candidate should have under the direction of the cooperating teacher Explaining procedures used to evaluate the teacher candidate Serving as a resource person for the cooperating teacher and school district Assisting the cooperating teacher in completing the official paper work required for the program Identifying potential cooperating teachers in the school district Observations, classroom visits, and practicum Evaluating in written and oral form the performance of the teacher candidate in the classroom or laboratory Conferring with the cooperating teacher following each classroom or laboratory observation Discussing the final evaluation of the teacher candidate with the cooperating teacher prior to awarding the final grade(s) Retaining all written evaluations and observations for one year after the assignment is completed Contacting the cooperating teacher and teacher candidate within the first week Observing the teacher candidate for a full period during each of the required SIX visits Consulting regularly with the cooperating teacher on the performance of the teacher candidate Discussing with the cooperating teacher possible techniques and methods for use by the teacher candidate Inviting the cooperating teacher's suggestions and recommendations for enhancing the teacher candidate's experience Planning and conducting professional seminars
+Information and orientation

+Explaining the goals, philosophy, \\\\\ and organization of the teacherpreparation program Conferring about the experiences and responsibilities the teacher candidate should have under the direction of the mentor teacher Explaining procedures used to evaluate the teacher candidate \Serving as a resource person for the mentor teacher and school district Assisting the mentor teacher in completing the official paper work required for the program Identifying potential mentor teachers in the school district
-Ashley Rowe Director of Professional Education, Certification and Compliance West Chester University

-302 Recitation Hall

-Phone: 610-436-2426/Fax: 610-436-3102
+Observations, classroom visits, and practicum

+Contacting the mentor teacher and teacher candidate within the first week

+Observing the teacher candidate for

+a full period during each of the

+required SIX visits

+Consulting regularly with the

+mentor teacher on the performance

+of the teacher candidate

+Discussing with the mentor teacher

+possible techniques and methods

+for use by the teacher candidate

+Inviting the mentor teacher's

+suggestions and recommendations

+for enhancing the teacher

+candidate's experience

+Planning and conducting

+professional seminars

+Evaluations

+Evaluating in written and oral form the performance of the teacher candidate in the classroom or

+laboratory

+Conferring with the mentor teacher

+following each classroom or

+laboratory observation

+Discussing the final evaluation of

+the teacher candidate with the

+mentor teacher prior to awarding

+the final grade(s)

+Retaining all written evaluations

+and observations for one year after

+the assignment is completed

-Hours: 8 a.m. to 4:30 p.m. (except mid-May through late-August to 4:00 p.m.)
+Office of Teacher Certification West Chester University 302 Recitation Hall Phone: 610-436-2321/Fax: 610-436-3102 Hours: 8 a.m. to 4:30 p.m. (except mid-May through late-August to 4:00 p.m.) www.wcupa.edu/education-socialWork/certificationInfo.aspx

-arowe@wcupa.edu

-www.wcupa.edu/education